Skip to Content

 May 1991

-Florence Reed planting seedlings in a community tree nursery in the Bella Florida district of Santa Rita in 1992.
+Florence (Flo) Reed planting little trees in a forest nursery in Bella Florida de Santa Rita de Antón.

 May 1997

-Daysbeth Lopez joins the SHI team in 2006 and soon distinguishes herself as one of the organization's top field trainers in all aspects.
-While working full-time for SHI, she also earned her college degree.
+Daysbeth Lopez joined the SHI team in 2006 and soon distinguished herself as one of the best technicians in the organization in all aspects.

 December 2024